CRYBOII/buggi/README.md

 ## USAGE

-#### SimpleRun - simply implement this function will close program immediately when detected debugger
+#### SimpleRun - simply implement this function will close program immediately  when debuggers are detected

 ```
 package main